pythonengineer/minecraft-discord/README.md

 Uncommenting the Eruda script in `discord/index.html` will enable a web debugging console that works on Discord (and sometimes on mobile).
 You can also set `openDebugConsoleOnLaunch` to 'true' in `window.minecraftOpts` in the same file.

+### Gameplay changes (non-mobile)

+You can delete the saved level file by pressing backspace.

+### Gameplay changes (mobile)

+You can delete the saved level file by tapping the button second from right at the top.

+The button to the right of the delete level file saves the level.
+The leftmost button resets your position and the button to the right of that spawns a human.

+Tap the block on the top left to switch blocks.
+The most bottom right button is jump and the one above it toggles block picking.

 ### Notes